OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 This not only gives you the class (or module) of the method, its name and the parameters but also reveals the parameter types and return type, so in case you need to dive deeper now you know where to start.

-For now we will use this information to properly print the parameters:
+For now we will use this information to properly print the parameters by editing the stub file:

 ```javascript
 // __handlers__/TelegramUI/_S10TelegramUI15openExternalUrl7_b1a3234e.js